 4. Find a penpal to work on your writing skill.

 During my college years, I was an active member of Interpals.
 I had some penpals with whom I exchanged snail mails a few times, while I've made a long-time friend with a Croatian guy called Zlatko who helped me during my thesis semester in the university.

 Writing a letter helps me communicate in English non-verbally, and it helps me enrich my vocabulary.
 I wouldn't say my English is perfect, but I'm confident that my English writing skill is above average for an Indonesian.

 Recently, I also reactivated my Postcrossing account to start sending random postcards around the world.
 No particular reason, I just think that I could really use my beautiful penmanship to write a postcard or two. 😉

 5. Fake it til you make it.

-This effort pays off, because that’s how I got some discounts when I tried to purchase some stuff at Grand Bazaar in Istanbul.
+It's also how I did with my Turkish the first time I went to Turkey.
+This effort pays off, because that's how I got some discounts when I tried to purchase some stuff at Grand Bazaar in Istanbul.
 Some stranger also randomly gave me a keychain as a gift when I casually talked to him on the public bus.
 I tell you what, it even saved me a few TL when I ran out of money in Marmaris to go back to Izmir.